Monique Truong: Career

 Truong co-edited the anthology Watermark: Vietnamese American Poetry & Prose (Asian American Writers Workshop, 1998) with Barbara Tran and Khoi Truong Luu.

 Truong's first novel, The Book of Salt, published in 2003 by Houghton Mifflin Harcourt, takes place in post-World War I Paris, and tells the story of Binh, a Vietnamese cook who works for Gertrude Stein and Alice B. Toklas.
 The inspiration for the novel came from reading in The Alice B. Toklas Cookbook (1954) that Toklas and Stein had employed "Indo-Chinese" cooks.
 The novel explores themes of sexuality, diaspora, race, and national identity.
 The Book of Salt won numerous literary awards, including the New York Public Library Young Lions Fiction Award, the Bard Fiction Prize, and a Stonewall Book Award.

 Her second novel, Bitter in the Mouth, published by Random House in 2010, tells the story of a Vietnamese-American adoptee growing up in the American South.
-The story's protagonist, Linda, grapples with a life-long feeling of alienation informed by her race and synesthesia.
+The story's protagonist, Linda (also known as Linh-Dao), grapples with a life-long feeling of alienation informed by her race and synesthesia.
 Diane Leach wrote in The Los Angeles Times: "Monique Truong’s bone is the outsider’s plight, and her pen is a scalpel, laying perfect words down along that nerve until even the happiest reader understands what it means to forever stand apart from your family and the larger society you inhabit."

 Truong's third novel The Sweetest Fruits (Viking, 2019) is a fictionalized recreation of the life of the Greek-Anglo Irish-Japanese writer Lafcadio Hearn, as told through the voices of three women in his life.
 It was named a best fiction book of 2019 by Publishers Weekly, Mental Floss, and PopMatters.

-Her novels have been translated into fourteen languages to date.
+As of 2020, her novels have been translated into fourteen languages to date.

 From 2011 to 2012, Truong wrote the food column, Ravenous, in T: The New York Times Style Magazine.
 She also received two James Beard Award nominations for contributing to Gourmet.
 Her essays on a variety of topics, including food, racism, the Vietnam War, and the American South, have appeared in The Wall Street Journal, O, The Oprah Magazine, The Washington Post, and The New York Times.

 In collaboration with the composer/performer/sound artist Joan La Barbara, Truong has written the lyrics for a choral work and a song cycle, and is at work on a libretto for an opera inspired by Joseph Cornell and Virginia Woolf.

-Truong currently serves as vice president of The Authors Guild.
+Truong serves on the Creative Advisory Council for Hedgebrook and the Board of Directors of the Authors Registry.
+As of 2024, she is an advisor for the Council of the Authors Guild after serving as its vice president beginning in 2018.